eic/tutorial-analysis/_episodes/03-analysis.md

 >             pdg = abs(partPdg[i][j]) # Get PDG for each stable particle
 >             ...
 > ```
+> Uproot effectively takes the information in the tree, and turns it into an array.
+We can then acces and manipulate this array in the same way that we can with any array in python.
 {: .callout}

 You can run this file with ``python3 trackAnalysis.py``.
 It should open your file and create an empty output root file as specified.
 We will add histograms to this script and fill them in the next step.